bfredl/nvim-jupyter/README.md

 - [x] work from any file (not just programming language source files)
 - [ ] for `ipykernel` work with `%matplotlib inline` seamlessly
 - [ ] collaborative work?!

+# todo

+- [ ] strip leading whitespace if single line is sent to kernel.
+In all other cases strip right whitespace

 Stay tuned, more to come!